-São Paulo has 31 state parks, 26 ecological stations, 18 experimental stations, 15 protected forests, a state nature reserve, two estates and two forest nurseries.
+There are 29 state parks, 26 ecological stations, 18 experimental stations, 16 state forests, two state nature reserves and 209 forest-tree nurseries in the State of São Paulo.
 Concerned about environmental protection in these areas, the state public authority has implemented initiatives dedicated to the improvement and restoration of the environmental quality.

 Green areas within the state are protected by the State of São Paulo Environmental Protection Department (SMA), through the Forestry Institute and the Forestry Foundation, including partnerships with international institutions such as the United Nations Educational, Scientific and Cultural Organization (Unesco).

 The enterprises or activities that use natural environmental recourses are required to obtain an environmental permit to set up in the State.
 This procedure enables the public authorities to enforce mechanisms assuring preservation, improvement and recovery of the environment.
 In addition, it is a means of identifying the environmental effects of each enterprise, showing their managers how to best adapt their activities.